edgeimpulse/workshop-silabs-xg24-dev-kit/README.md

 3. **Build your machine learning pipeline**

 * Collect data
 * Create an Impulse
 * Preprocess your data
 * Train your machine learning model using Neural Networks
 * Validate your model

  1. **Run the inference locally**

- * Deploy your model
+Deploy your custom model:

+* Using Edge Impulse ready-to-go firmware
+* Using Simplicity Studio 5 to add you business logic

 # Hardware overview